Edited by David Oji, MD

 Physical Examination: Sprained Ankle

 Physical examination will reveal swelling over the outer aspect of the ankle and tenderness over the outer front aspect of the ankle (Figure 4).
-Unlike ankle fractures, there is usually no major tenderness over the posterior outside aspect of the ankle.
-Usually there is no tenderness on the inside of the ankle (medially).
-It is important to assess for other areas of tenderness and potential injury, as the same mechanism that creates an ankle sprain can also lead to other injuries (ex. fracture of the anterior process of the calcaneus, talar osteochondral injury).
+Motion of the ankle will also be restricted due to swelling and discomfort.
+Unlike ankle fractures, there is usually no major tenderness over the bone on the outside of the ankle.
+In addition, there is typically no tenderness on the inside of the ankle (medially).
+It is important to assess for other areas of tenderness and potential injury, as the same mechanism that creates an ankle sprain can also lead to other injuries (ex. fracture of the anterior process of the calcaneus, talar osteochondral injury, peroneal tendon injury, foot fracture on the outside of your foot or the 5th metatarsal).

 Figure 4: Main area of Tenderness